LeandroBerlin/Picsum-API-Bootstrap-4/README.md

 https://picsum.photos/
 https://github.com/BlackrockDigital/startbootstrap-thumbnail-gallery

-## RUN from REPO
+## RUN FROM THIS REPO

-Clone, run npm install and then run gulp dev which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
+Clone, run 'npm install' and then run 'gulp dev' which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
 You can view the gulpfile.js to see which tasks are included with the dev environment.